yaodongyu/TRADES/README.md

 ## TRADES: A New Loss Function for Adversarial Training

 ### How to import TRADES Loss for your adversarial training?
 * To get started, cd into the directory.
-Put file 'trades.py' in the directory.
-Then write the following head in your running xxx.py file:
+Put file 'trades.py' to the directory.
+Then write the following head in your running 'xxx.py' file and replace your loss with TRADES_loss():
 ```bash
   -  from trades import TRADES_loss
 ```